-A cliff edges the Pacific Coast Highwaythat threads its way along the ocean from Santa Monica to Malibu, Calif.
+CLIFF EDGES THE PORTION OF THE PACIFIC COAST HIGHWAY that threads its way along the ocean from Santa Monica to Malibu, Calif.
 Nestled in a canyon on that cliff sits the Getty Villa, a museum built in 1974 by oil tycoon J. Paul Getty and modeled on the Villa del Papiri, a first-century Roman country house in Herculaneum that was buried when Mt.
-Vesuvius erupted in AD 79.
+Vesuvius erupted in A.D.
+79.

 In the late 1990s, a $275 million expansion of the site and renovation began in the original J. Paul Getty Museum, which now houses the Gettys’ collection of Greek, Roman and Etruscan antiquities.
 The project was completed in January 2006.